intelligence38000/android-docs/src/pages/navigation/overview/off-route.md

 ---
-title: "Off-Route Detection"
+title: "Off-route detection"
-description: "The Mapbox Navigation SDK for Android offers off-route detection for your Android app's navigation experience.
-Read this documentation to learn how."
+description: Learn how to use and customize off-route detection with the Mapbox Navigation SDK for Android for your Android app's navigation experience.
+products:
+  - Navigation SDK
 prependJs:
   - "import CodeLanguageToggle from '../../../components/code-language-toggle';"
   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block';"
+  - "import Note from '@mapbox/dr-ui/note';"
+  - "import BookImage from '@mapbox/dr-ui/book-image';"
 ---

-A default off-route detection class, `OffRouteDetector`, is included in the Navigation SDK.
-This class uses our internal route-following library to run a series of calculations using the incoming `Location` and the current `DirectionsRoute` to determine if a user has strayed too far from the route.
+The Navigation SDK provides information about whether or not a user's device is on the route that was generated.
+If a user is off-route, you can provide additional instruction to the user and generate a new route.

+Off-route detection is not enabled by default in the Navigation SDK, but when you add an `OffRouteListener`, off-route detection will be enabled using default criteria for determining when a user is considered off-route and what to do next.

+{{<Note title="Off-route detection and the Navigation UI SDK" imageComponent={<BookImage size="60" />}>}}
+This guide does not describe any specific options in the Navigation UI SDK.
+You need to enable off-route detection using the core Navigation SDK directly.
+{{</Note>}}

+## RouteProgressState

+The user's on or off-route status is tracked using `RouteProgressState`.
+There are three possible states:

+- `RouteProgressState#INITIALIZED`
+- `RouteProgressState#TRACKING`
+- `RouteProgressState#OFFROUTE`

+### Initialized

 Upon loading a new route and if the `DirectionsRoute` JSON is valid, route-following will start in the `RouteProgressState#INITIALIZED` state.
-From there, route-following will attempt to gain confidence that the GPS locations being passed to the device, are actually the location where the user is.
+From there, route-following will attempt to gain confidence that the GPS locations being passed to the device are actually the user's location.
 To establish this trust, at least a few location updates need to be delivered and they must be consecutively coherent in both time and space.
 While it is in the process of establishing this trust, the route-following logic will report that it's still in the `RouteProgressState#INITIALIZED` state.

+### Tracking

+Once the user's location is considered to be on-route, the state will change to `RouteProgressState#TRACKING`.

+### Off-route

 Once trust of the user's current stream of location updates has been established, route-following will attempt to measure the user's progress along the currently loaded route.
-If the user's location is found to be unreasonably far from the route itself, the state is flipped to the `RouteProgressState#OFFROUTE` state.
+If the user's location is found to be unreasonably far from the route, the state is flipped to the `RouteProgressState#OFFROUTE` state.

+### Corralling

-If the user's current location is within a reasonable distance from the currently loaded route but not close enough to be considered on-route (`RouteProgressState#TRACKING`), the `RouteProgressState#INITIALIZED` state will be return until user to makes their way to the route.
+If the user's current location is within a reasonable distance from the currently loaded route but not close enough to be considered on-route (`RouteProgressState#TRACKING`), the `RouteProgressState#INITIALIZED` state will be returned until user to makes their way to the route.
 We call this "corralling".
 Corralling allows a user, in the user's driveway or a store's parking lot for example, to load up a route and not immediately get marked as `RouteProgressState#OFFROUTE`.

 If the user continually makes progress away from the route the user will eventually be marked `OFFROUTE`.

+## OffRouteListener

 The `OffRouteListener` can be used to handle reroute events.
 Listen for when a user goes off route using the `OffRouteListener`, fetch a new `DirectionsRoute`, and use `MapboxNavigation#startNavigation(DirectionsRoute)` with the fresh route to restart navigation.